digital-work-lab/open-source-project/docs/pedagogy.md

 ## Philosophy

 The educational philosophy guiding this project aligns with progressive and humanistic principles, particularly those outlined by Dewey, Rogers, and Maslow.
-Dewey’s **progressivism** advocates for experiential, hands-on learning, which is central to understanding open-source workflows and version control systems like Git.
+Dewey’s **progressivism** advocates for experiential, hands-on learning, which is central to understanding open source workflows and version control systems like Git.
-This approach mirrors the collaborative, real-world challenges that students encounter in open-source software projects, where teamwork and practical problem-solving are essential.
+This approach mirrors the collaborative, real-world challenges that students encounter in open source software projects, where teamwork and practical problem-solving are essential.
 Through such tasks, students actively engage in a social learning process, fostering critical thinking and collaboration.

 **Humanism** further informs the project by emphasizing student-centered learning and individual agency.